Giuliani associate convicted of campaign finance crimes

 Another part said he used the wealth of a Russian financier, Andrey Muraviev, to make donations to U.S. politicians, ostensibly in support of an effort to launch a legal, recreational marijuana business.

-Parnas was convicted on all counts.
+Parnas, 49, was convicted on all counts after about five hours of jury deliberations.

-Parnas, 49, a Soviet-born Florida businessman, insisted through his lawyer that he never used the Russian’s money for political donations.
+The Soviet-born Florida businessman had insisted through his lawyer that he never used the Russian’s money for political donations.
+He briefly closed his eyes and shook his head as the verdict was read.

+Outside the courtroom after the verdict, Parnas said, “I’ve never hid from nobody.
+I’ve always stood to tell the truth.”

-A co-defendant in the case, Ukraine-born investor Andrey Kukushkin, was convicted of being part of the effort to use Muraviev’s money for political contributions.
+A co-defendant, Ukraine-born investor Andrey Kukushkin, was convicted of being part of the effort to use Muraviev’s money for political contributions.
 He had also denied any wrongdoing.

 The case had drawn interest because of the deep involvement of Parnas and a former co-defendant, Igor Fruman, in Giuliani’s efforts to get Ukrainian officials to investigate Joe Biden’s son during Biden’s campaign for president.